TomsBazbauers/ScooterRental/README.md

 - Use TDD approach
 - Think about OOP design patterns and S.O.L.I.D. principles
-- In case of error, throw different type of exceptions for each situation

 ### We are giving some interfaces and classes: